Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 * explain the namespace creation
 * explain how to install ISTIO (refer to ### Install Istio )

+### Preparing ISTIO

+TODO

+* explain the istio override file: can show existing override file and add comment in it?

 ### Preparing Amplify Central

 TODO

 * Explain how to create environment (from UI / API)
 * Explain how to create the service account the agent will use to commnunicate from Kubernetes cluster to Amplify platform
+* Explain how to create the k8scluster resource

 ### Preparing the helm override file